zesterer/chumsky/tutorial.md

 There are a few things worth paying attention to here.

+1. `or` attempts to parse a pattern and, if unsuccessful, instead attempts another pattern

-1. `recursive` allows us to define a parser recursively in terms of itself by giving us a copy of it within the closure's scope
+2. `recursive` allows us to define a parser recursively in terms of itself by giving us a copy of it within the closure's scope

-2. We use the recursive definition of `expr` within the definition of `atom`.
+3. We use the recursive definition of `expr` within the definition of `atom`.
 We use the new `delimited_by` combinator to allow it to sit nested within a pair of parentheses

-3. We have to clone `unary` and `product` to use them in the closure of `recursive`
+4. We have to clone `unary` and `product` to use them in the closure of `recursive`

 Try running the interpreter.
 You'll find that it can handle a surprising number of cases elegantly.
 Make sure that the following cases work correctly: